 - Stations of the Cross for Children by Julianne M Will

-Prayers: Look up Lenten prayers to say as a family.
+Look up Lenten prayers to say as a family.
 Try praying the rosary every day with your children.
 I know this can be difficult with young kids but I suggest you give it a try.
-Pray only one decade a day, taking the whole week to complete one mystery.
+Maybe pray only one decade a day, taking the whole week to complete one mystery.
 There are many great tips to make it interactive for little ones on Pinterest.
 Happy Saints has a wonderful ebook of the Rosary that is beautifully illustrated.
-I do have a printable of some Lent prayer as well.
+I do have a printable of some Lent prayers as well.

 - Another amazing FREE resource for kids is Holy Heros’ Lenten Adventure!!
 We have signed up for the past couple of years now, so I highly recommend it.
 They also have a ton of other products you can buy on their website.